kennytilton/flutter-mx-starter/README.md

 cd unicorn
 rm -rf .git
 ```
+We will do a fresh `git init` after a few more steps.

-Start the internal name change, from "acme":
+Now we start the internal name change, from "acme":
 ```bash
 mv src/acme src/unicorn
 ```